 Boliden is currently in process of updating the previously reported grades and tonnages under the FRB Standard with new estimates, which will review and if necessary re-classify and re-define Mineral Resource grades and tonnages as presented in the "Table of Mineral Resources" for the Kristineberg Mine.
-On-going work includes an update to the western portion of the L-Zone.
-A planned update to the A-Zone will be completed this year, as well as an update to the western M-Zone following additional drilling.
+On-going work includes an update to the A-Zone.
+A planned update to the Raimo mineralisation as well as the Silver Zone will be completed during 2020.